karthagokul/pyresumize/README.md

 - SkillBaseInterface:

 Process the skills section . returns a list of identified skills in a resume.
+I used a linked in scrapped input for this module.

-One of these interfaces can be implemented like below .
+Sometimes you will be in a need to extend there interfaces , Then create a class like below to have custom parsing.

     class RemoteCompaniesChecker (EmployerBaseInterface):
         def process(self,resumetext):